tianyu43/PEACE-Net/README.md

 # PEACE-Net
-a framework for soybean mapping
+a framework for soybean mapping without ground-truth labels